Leica CL vs Sony A7 II

 Body comparison: Leica CL vs Sony A7 II

 An illustration of the physical size and weight of the Leica CL and the Sony A7 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (19 percent) than the Leica CL.
 Moreover, the A7 II is substantially heavier (49 percent) than the CL.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.